 We trust that nourishing my body with healthy nutrition, movement and mindset will encourage a thriving pregnancy and healthy bubs.
 Although I’m sad to see the second trimester fly by so quickly, I’m also excited with the third trimester journey ahead and welcoming our little boy or girl (yep, we have kept it a surprise) into the world in the weeks to come.

-For a more informative look at preconception and pregnancy care, see my latest book: Glowing Mumma, a Naturopaths Guide To Enhance Fertility & Support a Nourished Pregnancy.
+For a more informative look at preconception care, see my guide, Path To Conscious Conception.